memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 ```

 Every `c0, ..., c4` corresponds to an "e-class", whereas the terms on the right (eg. `c0 - c1`) correspond to "e-nodes". [^grammar]

-In a slotted e-graph however, an e-class is parameterized by their variables (aka slots):
+If we convert this conventional e-graph to a slotted e-graph, every e-class will be parameterized by the variables (aka slots) that are used in this e-class:

 ```
 c0(x) := x